 Today I have taken a beautiful piece of ahi tuna and cut it into large chunks then threaded it onto skewers alternating with pieces of our delicious mango from our tree.
 Then all it takes is several minutes on the grill and you have yourself a healthy and super delicious meal.
 I usually serve ours with either pineapple fried rice or a cool Cucumber, Tomato & Onion salad.

-The dinner turned out so well that I am going to serve these same kabobs on smaller skewers as an appetizer at my next get-together.
+This seared tuna and mango kabobs dinner turned out so well that I’m going to serve these same kabobs on smaller skewers as an appetizer at my next get-together.
+Enjoy!